amohan1/Tree-Based-Projects/README.md

 # projects
-compilation of data science projects
+compilation of Tree-based and Machine Learning projects